Burton-Cabrera-Frank theory for surfaces with alternating step types: Introduction

 \section{Introduction}

-The atomic-scale mechanisms of crystal growth are often described within the framework of Burton-Cabrera-Frank (BCF) theory \cite{1951_Burton_PhilTransRS243_29,1999_Jeong_SurfSciRep34_171,2015_Woodruff_PhilTransA373_20140230}, in which deposited adatoms diffuse on top of the exposed atomic layers (terraces) of the crystal surface, until they either attach to existing steps at terrace edges, join together to nucleate a new terrace, or evaporate.
+The atomic-scale mechanisms of crystal growth are often described within the framework of Burton-Cabrera-Frank (BCF) theory \cite{1951_Burton_PhilTransRS243_29,1988_Ghez_IBMJRD32_804,1999_Jeong_SurfSciRep34_171,2005_Krug_ISNM149_69,2015_Woodruff_PhilTransA373_20140230}, in which deposited adatoms diffuse on top of the exposed atomic layers (terraces) of the crystal surface, until they either attach to existing steps at terrace edges, join together to nucleate a new terrace, or evaporate.
 By matching adatom diffusion on terraces to flux boundary conditions associated with adatom attachment kinetics at the steps defining the terrace edges, BCF theory provides a detailed phenomenological description that is often used to analyze step-flow growth.
 The steps can interact not only through the adatom diffusion field but also through terrace-width-dependent adatom chemical potentials that characterize elastic and entropic effects \cite{1999_Jeong_SurfSciRep34_171,2010_Patrone_PRE82_061601}.
 While BCF theory can be formulated to consider two-dimensional diffusion, e.g. to model the meandering of curved steps \cite{bales1990morphological,1994_Saito_PRB49_10677,2000_Gillet_EurPhysJB18_519,2003_Pierre-Louis_PRE68_021604,2007_Sato_EurPhysJB59_311}, the simple case of one-dimensional diffusion between relatively straight steps on vicinal surfaces is also very powerful.
-One-dimensional BCF models have been used extensively to understand the step-bunching instability \cite{2020_Guin_PRL124_036101,2016_Li_ApplSurfSci371_242,2017_Bellmann_JCrystGrowth478_187,2007_Dufay_PRB75_241304,2003_Pierre-Louis_SurfSci529_114,2000_Pimpinelli_SurfSci445_L23,sato1995morphological}, step pairing \cite{2004_Pierre-Louis_PRL93_165901,sato1997kinematical}, step width fluctuations \cite{2010_Patrone_PRE82_061601}, growth mode transitions \cite{2007_Ranguelov_PRB75_245419}, and competitive adsorption \cite{2019_Hanada_PhysRevMater3_103404}.
+One-dimensional BCF models have been used extensively to understand the step-bunching instability \cite{2020_Guin_PRL124_036101,2003_Pierre-Louis_SurfSci529_114,2017_Bellmann_JCrystGrowth478_187,2007_Dufay_PRB75_241304,2016_Li_ApplSurfSci371_242,2000_Pimpinelli_SurfSci445_L23,sato1995morphological}, step pairing \cite{2004_Pierre-Louis_PRL93_165901,sato1997kinematical}, step width fluctuations \cite{2010_Patrone_PRE82_061601}, growth mode transitions \cite{2007_Ranguelov_PRB75_245419}, and effects of surface chemistry \cite{2000_Pimpinelli_SurfSci445_L23,2008_Chua_APL92_013117,2019_Hanada_PhysRevMater3_103404,2020_Redkov_CGD20_2590}.
+The parameters in BCF models can be related to those in kinetic Monte Carlo models for surface dynamics \cite{2014_Patrone_MultModSim12_364, 2011_Zaluska-Kotur_JAP109_023515}.